achaljain/smart-context/README.md

   };

   const resetHandler = () => {
-    // reset action is auto-generated that restores initial state reset();
+    // reset action is auto-generated (if not provided) that restores initial state reset();
   };